Let New Ross Lead the way...

 New Ross is Ireland’s only inland port.
 It is 20 miles from the sea!

-If you have an enquiry about any of our Trails - Craft, Garden, Heritage, Walking, Cycling, please do not hesitate to get in touch via our contact form here.
+If you have an enquiry about any of our Trails - Adventure, Craft, Garden, Heritage, Walking, Cycling, please do not hesitate to contact us.